Blog/E-Commerce/5 Reasons Why Marketing Automation in China is Different [Must-Know]

 But before further convincing you of its importance, let us cover the basic understanding of marketing automation.

 Marketing automation is the process of automating and streamlining marketing tasks to boost operational efficiency and more effectively target customers for a single campaign or throughout their life cycle.
+It provides significant support for brands' traditional and digital marketing strategy implementation.

 Thanks to marketing automation software and technologies, marketers can save time, costs, and resources on implementing critical marketing practices, including: